StephenSorriaux/ansible-kafka-admin/README.md

 # ansible-kafka-admin [![Build Status](https://travis-ci.org/StephenSorriaux/ansible-kafka-admin.svg?branch=master)](https://travis-ci.org/StephenSorriaux/ansible-kafka-admin)
 A low level ansible library to manage Kafka configuration.
-It does not use the Kafka scripts and directly connect to Kafka and Zookeeper to ensure resource creation.
+It does not use the Kafka scripts and directly connect to Kafka and Zookeeper (if needed) to ensure resource creation.
 No ssh connection is needed to the remote host.

-If you want to increase partitions, replication factor or change your topic's parameters without any effort, this library would be perfect for you.
+If you want to increase partitions, replication factor, change your topic's parameters or manage your ACLs without any effort, this library would be perfect for you.
 ## Requirements
-This library uses kafka-python, kazoo-sasl and pure-sasl libraries.
+This library uses [kafka-python](https://github.com/dpkp/kafka-python), [kazoo](https://github.com/python-zk/kazoo) and [pure-sasl](https://github.com/thobbs/pure-sasl) libraries.
 Install them using pip:
 ```bash
 pip install -r requirements.txt
 ```